 - Operational Requirements

-This language is vital to the growth of the PMC industry since it represents the first time that Congress has directed federal agencies to consider alternative forms of construction, including modular construction, as being on par with traditional construction methods.
-In the past, the Government Accounting Office had indicated that the Department of Defense along with other federal agencies routinely based their choice of construction methods more on habit or anecdotal evidence as opposed to empirical data when it came to considering alternative construction methods.
+This language is vital to the growth of the PMC industry since it represents the first time that Congress has directed federal agencies to consider alternative forms of construction.
+This includes modular construction, considered as being on par with traditional construction methods.
+Historically, the Government Accounting Office indicated that the Department of Defense and other federal agencies routinely based their choice of construction methods more on habit or anecdotal evidence.
+They are now asked for empirical data when it comes to considering alternative construction methods.
 This directive could have a significant impact on agencies tasked with federal construction oversight.

-“In addition to the language included in the FY2013 Military Construction & Veterans Affairs Appropriations Act regadeing Permanent Modular Construction, MBI also pursued language encouraging the Department of Veteran’s Affairs to reexamine their use of Design-Build and whenever practical for the VA to utilize Design-Build, thus allowing all sectors of the construction industry to compete and to benefit from the various advantages Design-Build has to offer.”
+“In addition to the language included in the FY2013 Military Construction & Veterans Affairs Appropriations Act regarding Permanent Modular Construction, MBI also pursued language encouraging the Department of Veterans Affairs to reexamine their use of Design-Build and whenever practical for the VA to utilize Design-Build, thus allowing all sectors of the construction industry to compete and to benefit from the various advantages Design-Build has to offer.”

-Since modular construction offers a number of clear advantages to federal agencies, such as reduced construction costs, reduced time to completion, superior quality assurance, and lower life-cycle costs, it is understandable why the Committee encourages the consideration of alternative construction methods.
-By adopting Appropriations Report Language, this will help reduce the scrutiny traditionally given by House Appropriations members to proposals by PMC developers which in turn will save both time and money when it comes to constructing and/or altering federal buildings.
+Modular construction offers a number of clear advantages to federal agencies, such as reduced construction costs, reduced time to completion, superior quality assurance, and lower life-cycle costs.
+It is understandable that the Committee encourages the consideration of alternative construction methods.
+The adoption of Appropriations Report Language helps reduce the scrutiny traditionally given by House Appropriations members to proposals by PMC developers.
+This, in turn, will save both time and money when it comes to constructing and/or altering federal buildings.